Mock Turtle

-The Mock Turtle is a fictional character devised by Lewis Carroll from his popular 1865 book Alice's Adventures in Wonderland.
+The Mock Turtle is a fictional character devised by Lewis Carroll for his popular 1865 book Alice's Adventures in Wonderland.
 Its name is taken from a dish that was popular in the Victorian period, mock turtle soup.

 Alice's Adventures in Wonderland

 Then the Queen left off, quite out of breath, and said to Alice, "Have you seen the Mock Turtle yet?"

 "No," said Alice.
 "I don't even know what a Mock Turtle is."

 "It's the thing Mock Turtle Soup is made from", said the Queen.

 Carroll enjoyed such puns on Victorian fashions and etiquette, and showed this frequently.
 The drawing by John Tenniel gives comedic value: mock turtle soup was made from calves' heads and feet to mimic the taste of real turtle soup, and Tenniel gives Carroll's creature the body and front flippers of a turtle and the head and feet of a calf.